lshtm-genomics/omics-course/docs/additional-info/conda.md

 8. **Removing an Environment**:
    `conda env remove --name myenv`

+## Environments for the course

+Click [here](https://github.com/jodyphelan/genomics_course/tree/master/conda_env) for links to environment file used for the practicals.

 ## Conclusion

 Conda environments are essential tools for data scientists and developers to manage dependencies and ensure project reproducibility.
 By understanding and utilizing them, you can maintain a more organized, conflict-free, and efficient development workflow.